Showing 33-39 of 39 results

 Publication Date: 2012

 This dataset consists of ‘circles’ (or ‘friends lists’) from Facebook.
 Facebook data was collected from survey participants using this Facebook app.
-The dataset includes node features (profiles), circles, and ego networks.
+The dataset includes node features (profiles), circles, and ego networks, offering valuable insights into the structure and characteristics of social connections.
 The dataset includes 4,039 nodes and 88,234 edges.
 Facebook data has been anonymized by replacing the Facebook-internal ids for each user with a new value.
+The dataset is approximately 0.01 GB in size.

 Instagram Influencer Marketing Dataset